holgerbrandl/kalasim/docs/userguide/docs/state.md

 level.value += 10
 ```

-Since `State<T>` is a generic type, the compile will reject invalid level associations such as
+Since `State<T>` is a generic type, the compiler will reject invalid level associations such as
 ```
 level.value = "foo"
 ```